SKA-ScienceDataProcessor/delivery-prototypes/README.md

   have files left on the staging nodes.

 * No notifications are sent anywhere to indicate that the transfers have completed.

+* Support multiple product IDs for a single transfer request

 * Tracking / enforcing X.509 auth remains to be done though the system now runs on both ports 8080 and 8443.